Tony Costner: College career

 Costner decided to stay in Philadelphia for his collegiate career.
-He played at the center position for the St. Joseph Hawks, from 1980 to 1984.
+He played at the center position for the Saint Joseph Hawks, from 1980 to 1984.
 He averaged 14.4 points, 7.9 rebounds and 1.1 assists per game in his college career.
-As a Senior, Costner averaged 18.6 points, 8.3 rebounds and 1.2 assists per game, as St. Joseph's finished the season with a 20–9 record, under head coach Jim Boyle.
+As a Senior, Costner averaged 18.6 points, 8.3 rebounds and 1.2 assists per game, as Saint Joseph's finished the season with a 20–9 record, under head coach Jim Boyle.

-On December 30, 1983, Costner scored 47 points in a game versus Alaska-Anchorage, which still stands as the St. Joseph's single-game scoring record.
+On December 30, 1983, Costner scored 47 points in a game versus Alaska-Anchorage, which still stands as the Saint Joseph's single-game scoring record.
 During his college career, Costner was an Atlantic 10 All-Conference selection in his junior and senior seasons, a three-time All-Big 5 selection, and an Associated Press Honorable Mention All-America selection in 1983.
 In his college career, Costner scored a total of 1,730 career points, to go along with a total of 951 career rebounds.